B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: Warn

 ### <a id="7.12"></a><span style="color: #0088CC">7.12 Hijacking a Transport</span>
-Hijacking a prisoner transport is allowed anywhere outside the city if the leader or at least 2 members of your group are in the transport.
+Hijacking a prisoner transport is allowed anywhere outside the city (except for areas around customs zones – toward, from, or between camps) if the leader or at least 2 members of your group are in the transport.
 An alliance between 2 mafias (official/unofficial) is allowed in order to hijack a transport.
 The minimum number of people required to perform a hijacking is 3.

 <span style="color: red">Sanctions:</span>